jokijen/hyped-climbing-tracker/README.md

 - Users can add a crag to favourites, or remove it, and view their favourites as a list.
 - Users can add climbs that they want to climb in the future to a tick-list, as well as remove them.
 - Users can log (incl. review) routes they have climbed.
 They can also add public comments under the climbs.
-- Administrators can also add crags and climbs.
+- Administrators can also add and edit crags and climbs.
 - Administrators can remove user comments on routes.
 - Administrators can suspend and free non-admin users